Welcome to JamAlong Transcriptions, where we TAB it out for you! With custom transcriptions, you can learn music… your

 3. Length and Difficulty fees

 If the piece gets over three pages we reserve the right to add a fee, but it depends on the difficulty as well.
 If a piece is insanely complicated or challenging (think Flight of the Bumble Bee) we will add a difficulty fee.
 Length and Difficulty fees are $25 per transcription or “time through”.
 We will inform you of Length and/or Difficulty fees prior to beginning your project, and these fees will be due before we will begin the job.
 We reserve the right to determine these fees, without debate from the customer.

 JamAlong Music retains the right to refuse to transcribe music that is unnecessarily difficult or out of the range of ability for the instrument requested.
 In this case instructor will contact the customer and a new and more appropriate piece will be decided on.
 Also, if the part to be transcribed is obscured by other instruments or bad audio quality, we may decide to refuse the piece as well.
 Put yourself in our shoes: we need to be able to hear every single note!
 Also, please remember we only do transcriptions for “single staff” instruments in treble clef.
 So trumpet or flute is fine, but not piano, sorry.

 Once again, this is determined by the difficulty and length of the piece.
-Generally transcriptions will take between five days to two weeks, but if the song is particularly challenging it can take longer.
+Generally transcriptions can take between a couple of weeks to a month, but if the song is particularly challenging it can take longer.
 We are always available to call or email if you have questions about the progress of your orders.
+Please be aware that creating an accurate transcription requires us to listen to every single note, and then try various positions on the instrument until we are sure we have it correctly.
+This is not an easy process!